hashicorp/terraform-provider-azurerm/website/docs/r/maintenance_configuration.html.markdown

 * `tags` - (Optional) A mapping of tags to assign to the resource.

+~> **NOTE** Because of restriction by the Maintenance backend service, the key in `tags` will be converted to small case.
+To avoid diff, please use lower case letters for the key.

 ## Attributes Reference

 The following attributes are exported: